wearecodets/hw3-mozhdeh-ahmadi/README.md

 After all the unforseen events, you decided be more self-initiative to win back your boss' favor.
 So, you asked your coworkers to build you a nifty little [FAQ section](https://en.wikipedia.org/wiki/FAQ) on the left side of the form.

 Your friends thought [accordions](https://en.wikipedia.org/wiki/Accordion_(GUI)) are the way to go for FAQs so they went ahead with the markup and styling in a branch called `feature-accordion`.
-They told you to `checkout` the branch and  continue the JavaScript part.
+They told you to `checkout` the branch and finish the JavaScript part.
+To expand each accordion item on click, add the `accordion--active` class.
+Since we are dealing with a small form, only one accordion can be expanded at one time like this: